cborgia/dotfiles/README.md

-# Borgia Dotfiles
+# cborgia dotfiles

-How I go from fresh to functional on MacOS, with dotfiles and cmd line tools.
+How I go from fresh to functional on MacOS with dotfiles and cmd line tools.

-Current as of: __Sep, 7 2016__.
+Current as of: __Aug, 12 2017__

-## Backup Existing Configs
+### Backup Existing Configs

 Most likely you already have some files in your home directory (~).
 Back them up.

-## Fresh macOS
+### Fresh macOS

-If this is a new install (fresh OS) start by installing xcode
+If this is a new fresh OS start by installing xcode then run your brew install scripts, then npm and MacOS:

     xcode-select --install

-Then brew and brew cask:

     $HOME/repos/mine/cborgia/dotfiles/install/brew.sh
     $HOME/repos/mine/cborgia/dotfiles/install/brew-cask.sh

-And some Node stuff

     $HOME/repos/mine/cborgia/dotfiles/install/npm.sh

-And then some MacOS stuff:

     sh ~/repos/mine/cborgia/dotfiles/macOS/set-defaults.sh

-Run the setup.sh script from the
+Dotsfiles:

 	sh ~/repos/mine/cborgia/dotfiles/setup.sh